lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

                | x | | 2 |
                 '-'   '-'
 ```
-This representation is particularly suited representation for any functional
+This representation is particularly suited for any pure functional
 (i.e. side effect free) classical computation.
 Every node of a term is identified with a term of its own: the subterm given
 by the subtree the node is the root of.
-Given equivalences between terms, term rewriting consists of finding
+Given term transformation rules, term rewriting consists of finding
-subterms that match known equivalences.
-The matching subtrees are then be
+subterms that match known transformation patterns.
+The matching subtrees can then be
 replaced with the new equivalent trees.

-The core of equality saturation is a data structure that stores the
-term being compiled, along with the result of every possible rewrite that could
-be applied to it or to any of its subterms.
+In equality saturation, all terms that are obtained through term rewriting
+are stored within a single persistent data structure.
 Term optimisation proceeds in two stages.
 First, an exploration phase
 adds progressively more terms to the data structure in order to discover and capture
 all possible terms that the input can be rewritten to, until